Treating Demodex

 There are two in office treatments that Dr. Muller can perform to facilitate the eradication of your mites:

-1. A BlephEx™ treatment is a comfortable in-office procedure performed by Dr. Muller using a revolutionary new patented medical device which employs a high speed rotating micro-sponge soaked in an eyelid cleanser containing tea tree oil to deep clean and exfoliate your eyelids and eyelashes.
+1. A BlephEx™ treatment is a comfortable in-office procedure performed by Dr. Muller using a revolutionary new patented medical device which employs a high-speed rotating micro-sponge soaked in an eyelid cleanser containing tea tree oil to deep clean and exfoliate your eyelids and eyelashes.
 This procedure thoroughly removes the debris and other remnants of your demodex mites, while clearing the biofilm* from your eyelids.

 A numbing drop is placed in each eye prior to treatment.
 The procedure lasts about 6 -8 minutes, is comfortable and effective.

-When a Blephex treatment is performed immediately prior to an in office deep cleanse (below), the Blephex treatment increases the effectiveness of the deep cleanse by increasing the penetration of the medical grade tea tree oil into the meibomian glands, and the eyelash and eyebrow follicles.
+When a Blephex treatment is performed immediately prior to an in office deep cleanse (below), the Blephex treatment increases the effectiveness of the deep cleanse by increasing the penetration of the medical grade tea tree oil into the Meibomian glands, and the eyelash and eyebrow follicles.

 2. An in office deep cleanse and debridement can be performed by Dr. Muller using a highly concentrated medical grade tea tree oil.
 The highly concentrated tea tree oil applied during this in office medical treatment is not suitable for home use (it's too strong/caustic).